ALovettII/15-challenge/README.md

  Combine AWS skills with Python to create a bot that will recommend an investment portfolio for a retirement plan.

+# Technologies
+Need set up before completing project:
+* AWS Billing
+* Amazon Simple Storage Service (Amazon S3)
+* Amazon Lex
+* Amazon Lambda
+* AWS Identity and Access Management (IAM)

+# Usage
-You’ll be asked to accomplish the following main tasks:
+You’ll accomplish the following main tasks:
 1. Configure the initial robo advisor:
     * Define an Amazon Lex bot with a single intent that establishes a conversation about requirements to suggest an investment portfolio for retirement.
 2. Build and test the robo advisor: